Coronavirus not our biggest problem? Virologist Drosten warns of acute consequences of the measures in Germany

 - The second wave of the Coronavirus * in Germany keeps rolling.

-- Christian Drosten recommends his audience in the new episode NDR podcasts above all a measure.
+- Christian Drosten recommends his listeners in the new episode NDR podcasts above all a measure.

 Christian Drosten warns: cohesion of the population is “more and more in danger”